TylerCode/SuperSimpleSoundSystem/README.md

 There is also a subtitle/closed captioning engine in here.
 That bit hasn't had a lot of work done on it and honestly I'd have loved to do a larger update before doing the public release but a work project needs this tool and doing a public release makes it easier to license it for that.

+## Note on 6.0.0

+This is a major overhaul to the project that I've been working on since the St. Jude Play Live streams in May 2023.
+This version will not be compatible with 5.x releases and I recommend waiting for 6.0 for new projects if possible because it will be a lot better.

 ## Setup